 Since the Swiss voters approved the 1994 ‘Alpine Initiative’, the principle has been enshrined in the Federal Constitution, to transfer transit freight traffic through the Alps from road to rail.
 The Federal Council and Parliament ensured that this resolution can be implemented within a market economy framework and without discrimination against foreign hauliers.
 The Goods Traffic Transfer Act provides that the number of journeys by domestic and foreign lorries and semi-trailers through the Swiss Alps must be lowered from 1.4 million in 2000 to 650,000 per year.
 Various instruments have been approved and implemented to achieve this:

 - Heavy goods vehicle charge (HGVC): Since the beginning of 2001, lorries on all Swiss roads pay a distance-, weight- and emissions-related charge.
-Two thirds of the revenues from the LSVA are allocated to the Rail Infrastructure Fund (RIF), from which the NRLA is being financed, among other things.
+Two thirds of the revenues from the LSVA are allocated to the Rail Infrastructure Fund (RIF), from which the NRLA has been financed, among other things.

 - Modernisation of the rail infrastructure: For about CHF 24 billion, Switzerland has built the NRLA and the 4-metre corridor on the Gotthard route.
 The Gotthard, Ceneri and Lötschberg base tunnels, and the uniform profile mean that more freight trains are able to travel under easier conditions.
 Journey times between north and south are becoming shorter.